2010 United States House of Representatives elections in North Carolina: District 2

 The 2nd district included Sanford and parts of Fayetteville and Raleigh.
-The district's population was 58 percent white, 29 percent black and 11 percent Hispanic (see Race and ethnicity in the United States Census); 80 percent were high school graduates and 18 percent had received a bachelor's degree or higher.
+The district's population was 58 percent white, 29 percent black and 11 percent Hispanic (see race and ethnicity in the United States census); 80 percent were high school graduates and 18 percent had received a bachelor's degree or higher.
 Its median income was $42,945.
 In the 2008 presidential election the district gave 52 percent of its vote to Democratic nominee Barack Obama and 47 percent to Republican nominee John McCain.
-In 2010 the district had a Cook Partisan Voting Index of R+2.

 Democrat Bob Etheridge, who took office in 1997, was the incumbent.
 Etheridge was re-elected in 2008 with 67 percent of the vote.
 In 2010 Etheridge's opponent in the general election was Republican nominee Renee Ellmers, a nurse.
 Libertarian Party nominee Tom Rose also ran.
 Etheridge was unopposed in the Democratic primary.
 Frank Deatrich, a retired businessman; and Todd Gailas, an auto dealer, also sought the Republican nomination.

 In June 2010 Etheridge was involved in an incident in which he grabbed a camera belonging to a pair of self-described students, one of whose wrists he then grabbed, before placing the student in a hug.
 One of the students had asked whether Etheridge supported "the Obama agenda", to which Etheridge replied "who are you?"
 The incident went viral on the internet and cable television, and led to a spike in financial contributions to Ellmers's campaign.
 Etheridge later issued an apology for grabbing the young man.

 Etheridge raised $1,414,630 and spent $1,904,688.
 Ellmers raised $1,118,736 and spent $886,608.
 Gailas raised $2,140 and spent $959.